huseyinelci/CustomerSegmentation/README.md

 <a name="3"></a>
 # Files
-The information to be used in this project is provided by Udacity and Arvato for the project.
+The information to be used in this project is provided by Arvato for the project.
 There are 4 data files and 2 information of attributes files associated with this project:
 * **`Udacity_AZDIAS_052018.csv`**: <br>Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
 * **`Udacity_CUSTOMERS_052018.csv`**: <br>Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).
 * **`Udacity_MAILOUT_052018_TRAIN.csv`**: <br>Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).